 For questions and referrals to the Behavioral Health Unit, please call 724-543-8437 or contact Kathy Guth, Community Education Coordinator, at 724-525-2285.

 Therapeutic groups and activities are scheduled throughout the day and patients' attention is directed to developing coping skills and becoming actively involved in their treatment and recovery.
-Weekend (and holiday?) visiting hours are from 1pm-7pm each day.
+Visiting hours are Monday –Friday 4-7 pm; weekend and holiday visiting hours are 1pm-7pm.

-Why don't patients have a TV or phone in their private rooms?
+Can a patient have a television or phone in their private rooms?

-The treatment team encourages socialization and wants patients to spend their free time interacting with others.
-There are televisions in the lounges for patient use.
-The patients are encouraged to watch TV, videos and play with the WII during free time together.
-Two public phones are available for patient use.
+The treatment team encourages socialization and positive interactions with others; therefore, patients are expected to spend their free time interacting with others.
+There are televisions in the lounge and a public phone for patient use.

 Can family attend groups/activities?